gy-chen/RSSHubApp/README.md

 npm install rsshub
 ```

-Code new route scripts, then define route path and corresponding script in setting.json
+Code new route scripts.
+Create setting.json in the project root, then define route path and corresponding script in your setting.json.
 ```json
 {
     "routes": {